joe-skb7/solar-tracker-pcb/README.md

 RV2 is used to setup hysteresis level, so that motor is not moving when the light difference on photo-resistors is small.

-H-bridge formed by Q1, Q2, Q3, Q4 transistors is powering the motor, according
-to control signals from comparators.
+H-bridge formed by Q1-Q4 transistors is powering the motor, according to control signals from comparators.
 Transistors are working in switch mode, as comparators yield only 0 or VCC:

     V_out = 0,   if V+ < V-
     V_out = Vcc, if V+ > V-

+D1-D4 are just flyback diodes, providing the path for back EMF discharge from motor's coil, preventing it to burn transistors.

+C1 provides some of the energy required by the motor during the initial spike of each turn-on.

 Notice that DC motor arcing leads to EMI, which may affect your external circuits (especially digital ones, like MCUs).
 In that case you should install